 Actor | Comedian | Fan of Sharks

 Ashley Rapuano (she/her/hers) is an actor and comedian based in Los Angeles.
 With compassion and charisma, she transforms people's perspectives by taking them on an adventure within themselves, others, and the world.
-She recently moved back from New York City, where she wrote and produced her one woman show "Lessons With Lola" about her Filipino grandmother with Dementia, studied and performed comedy at The People's Improv Theater and Upright Citizens Brigade, studied at HB Studio, and starred in several short films currently in festival submission.
+She recently moved to LA from New York City, where she wrote and produced her one woman show "Lessons With Lola" about her Filipino grandmother with Dementia, studied and performed comedy at The People's Improv Theater and Upright Citizens Brigade, studied at HB Studio, and starred in several short films currently in festival submission.

 Most recently, you can catch her on "Homicide City" and "In Pursuit with John Walsh" on the Investigation Discovery channel.
 Currently she is working on more comedy training and continuing to self produce comedy and films.

 Ashley believes in equality and human rights, sustainability, Dementia awareness, animal rights, healthy living and is proudly vegan & cruelty free.
 Social justice is very important to her and she strongly believes in using art to amplify voices.

 "A lively and engaging presence on camera, a great comic sense, authenticity and warmth." -HB Studios Faculty Panel

 More interviews, live performances, stand up, etc are available (at firstname.lastname@example.org) by request.